Open-Attestation/adr/signature-proof-spec/spec.md

 # Limitations of the Proof:
 One limitation behind the selective disclosure method we used is that obfuscating all key-value pairs within an object would lead to an error, for example if an object named `foo` contains the keys `bar` and `baz`, then obfuscating both `bar` and `baz` would throw an error in our solution.
 Instead, what we recommend people to do is to actually obfuscate the entire object itself ie: `foo` in order to obfuscate all the values within.

 Another limitation about the proof is that the encoded salts within the proof object is huge.
-This encoded salts would only grow linearly in size [??] depending on the number of fields created within the credential, which might impact the portability of the credential [??], or hit the size constraints of a protocol such as maybe an embedded QR code.
+This encoded salts would only grow linearly in size depending on the number of fields created within the credential, which might impact the portability of the credential, or hit the size constraints of a protocol such as maybe an embedded QR code.

 # Related Work:
 There are related works that have much different solutions from the proof proposed here.
 In [4], similar to us, use the leaf nodes to represent a claim, and they proposed methods to actually combine multiple subtrees together to get a combined credential consisting of different sets of claims.
 Also in [1], they applied the Merkle hash tree to construct redactable signatures, but did not use them in the context of a credential.